rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Commit phase

-**In plain words:** seal the list, get a random number, fold, seal again, until the list is tiny.
+**In plain words:** In the commit phase the prover seals the list, receives a random number, folds the list, and seals it again, until the list is tiny.

 **Precisely:** The first half of FRI.
 The prover commits to $$f_0$$, receives $$r_0$$, computes and commits to the [fold](#folding) $$f_1$$, and repeats, each layer on a domain half the size, until the word is small enough to send in the clear.